Nocturia

 While the ideal outcome of nocturia treatment is to completely rid a patient of the condition, sometimes that’s simply not obtainable, depending on its severity.
 A recommended goal is to reduce nighttime nocturia disturbances by 50%.

-The first step on the path to restful sleep is to schedule an appointment with your doctor or sleep specialist like Sleep Dallas’ very own who is able to take a comprehensive and individualized approach to treating your sleep disorder head-on.
+The first step on the path to restful sleep is to schedule an appointment with your doctor or sleep specialist like Star Sleep & Wellness’ very own who is able to take a comprehensive and individualized approach to treating your sleep disorder head-on.
 Nocturia doesn’t have to control your life.
 Schedule your first appointment today by clicking here.